ZeeCoder/clam/README.md

 #Clam
 #####(0.3.0-alpha2)

-**An important note:** Clam is under heavy development at the moment, so be prudent in using the provided tools.
+**An important note:** Clam is under heavy development ATM, so be prudent in using the provided tools.

 #####What is it?

 Clam is a frontend toolset.
-It provides CommonJS-style modules to help develop and organise frontend code.
+It encourages organizing frontend widgets in CommonJS modules.
+These modules can then be instantiated once or multiple times on a single page, depending on whether they are "singleton" on "basic" modules.
 Modules developed with the use of Clam will be **maintainable** and **extendable**.
 The main goal of the project is to help writing js modules in an organised manner, while staying as simple and lightweight as possible.